awesome-astra/docs/docs/pages/develop/platform/aws-lambda-function.md

     - `ASTRA_DB_CLIENT_SECRET`: A **Client secret** is generated together with an application token (see the **Prerequisites** section above).
 <br/><img src="https://awesome-astra.github.io/docs/img/aws-lambda-functions-java-driver/variables.png" /><br/>
 Note that, for better security, you can alternatively use the [AWS Secret Manager](https://docs.aws.amazon.com/secretsmanager/index.html) service to store and manage client id and secret, and then retrieve them programmatically. <br/>

+8. Optionally, to optimize function performance, consider configuring [reserved and provisioned concurrency](https://docs.aws.amazon.com/lambda/latest/dg/lambda-concurrency.html) under the **Configuration** tab.
+For optimized cold start performance, use provisioned concurrency instead of [Lambda SnapStart](https://docs.aws.amazon.com/lambda/latest/dg/snapstart.html).
+In case of Lambda SnapStart, database session connections have to be re-initialized after a snapshot is restored, resulting in a substantial performance hit.

 ### <span class="nosurface" markdown="1">✅ 3. </span> Test the function.